lakshmi-kannan/docs/setup/enrolling-a-server.md

 On Windows, the appropriate path is `C:\windows\system32\config\systemprofile\AppData\Local\ScaleFT\enrollment.token`.

+To validate that the server is enrolled, run `sft list-servers` on a client machine.
+You should see the enrolled server listed.

 #### Associating an AWS Account with a ScaleFT Project

 ScaleFT supports optionally associating an AWS account with a ScaleFT project.